behave/behave/docs/behave.rst

     Output JUnit-compatible reports.
-When junit is enabled, all stdout and stderr will be redirected and dumped to the junit report, regardless of the '--capture' and '--no-capture' options.
+When junit is enabled, all stdout and stderr will be redirected and dumped to the junit report, regardless of the "--capture" and "--no-capture" options.

 .. option:: --junit-directory